 The employer of the driver who caused the crash “shall be deemed prima facie guilty of negligence” and, thus, is responsible for causing the crash in “appropriate cases.”
 (MCL 257.402(a))

 In Michigan, the driver or drivers who are at fault in a 3 car rear end car accident will be whoever was negligent in causing the crash.
-Under Michigan’s law, when a driver strikes the rear end of a vehicle traveling in the same direction, he or she “shall be deemed prima facie guilty of negligence.”
+Under our state’s law, when a driver strikes the back of a vehicle traveling in the same direction, he or she “shall be deemed prima facie guilty of negligence.”
 (MCL 257.402(1))

 Driving behaviors that can contribute to who is at fault in a rear end car accident in Michigan include: (1) speeding; (2) driving too fast for conditions; (3) driving too fast to be able to safely stop; (4) texting while driving; (5) distracted driving; (6) driving while intoxicated; and (7) disobeying traffic signs/signals.

-You are entitled to recover No-Fault PIP benefits in Michigan “without regard” to who is responsible for causing the crash.
+In Michigan, you are entitled to recover No-Fault PIP benefits “without regard” to who is at fault for causing the hit from behind collision.
 (MCL 500.3105(2)) No-Fault benefits will help pay for your medical bills, lost wages, transportation and mileage costs for traveling to and from doctor appointments, household replacement services and attendant care services.

 You will receive your No-Fault benefits from the auto insurance company that is responsible to pay under the No-Fault law’s “priority” rules.